Atomic-Germ/SNES-IDE/README.md

 - The goal is to make pvsneslib easy to use on Windows and Linux, with minimal setup.
 - All-in-one: No need for extra software to create a complete SNES game.

+## PowerShell script ports and compatibility

+This repository now includes PowerShell ( `.ps1` ) ports for several existing `.bat` launcher scripts.
+Prefer to run the `.ps1` script via `pwsh` when available and the `.ps1` file exists.
+Otherwise, callers will fall back to running the original `.bat` file.

+This enables a gradual migration to PowerShell without breaking existing automated workflows.
+The provided `INSTALL.ps1` still creates `.bat` desktop launchers to preserve UI behavior.

 ## Contributing

 - Read [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) and [PULL_REQUEST_RULES.md](./PULL_REQUEST_RULES.md).